Job Location: Davis St Office - Portland, OR

 - Verbal and written fluency in English and Spanish

-- Knowledge of housing laws and local housing resources
+- Knowledge of housing laws and local housing resources for people who are experiencing homelessness or are at risk of homelessness

 CAP is proud to offer a comprehensive benefits package for eligible employees.